International Military Tribunal for the Far East: Sentencing

+On November 24, 1948, two days after a meeting with the Allied Control Commission for Japan, MacArthur confirmed the verdict and sentences.

 The seven defendants who were sentenced to death were executed at Sugamo Prison in Ikebukuro on December 23, 1948.
 MacArthur, afraid of embarrassing and antagonizing the Japanese people, defied the wishes of President Truman and barred photography of any kind, instead bringing in four members of the Allied Council to act as official witnesses.

 Sixteen defendants were sentenced to life imprisonment.
-Three (Koiso, Shiratori, and Umezu) died in prison, while the other thirteen were paroled between 1954 and 1956:
+Three (Koiso, Shiratori, and Umezu) died in prison, while the other thirteen were paroled between 1952 and 1958: